Note: Our best Linux distro for laptops feature has been fully updated. This article was first published in January 2011.

 If that's not enough choice to make your head spin, Slackware has its fans too – particularly among people who use older laptops.

 To make everybody's life easier, we'll limit ourselves to pre-packaged live Linux distros.
-We'll also stick to live CDs as much as possible throughout this tour.
+We'll also stick to live installations as much as possible throughout this tour.
 This is important if you're working on a corporate laptop and can't install software.

 With our advice, you'll be able to work in Windows, and when you're done, transform the machine into a bespoke system, laser-targeted for your needs and wants.